Open banking and PSD2 - Secure innovative services via Open API

 Open banking is here.

-PWC forecasts that 71% of Small and medium-sized enterprises and 64% of adults will adopt open banking by 2022.
-This move is revealing a solid adoption of open banking technology across the financial services sector.
+PWCforecasts that 71% of Small and medium-sized enterprises and 64% of adults will adopt open banking by 2022.
+This move reveals a solid adoption of open banking technology across the financial services sector.

 In other words, the move to open banking means removing barriers between competitors as it requires banks to allow their account details and transactions to be shared with third parties through APIs.

-Open banking is playing a significant role in the rise of the digital economy as it makes payments easier and more transparent.
+Open banking plays a significant role in the rise of the digital economy as it makes payments easier and more transparent.

 Ignoring the future is simply not an option.

-Progressive banks are those who embrace innovation and enact measures to open up their data for enhanced banking services.
-By working more closely with third-party actors, financial institutions can better prepare themselves for the market changes and proactively identify areas of research and development.
+Progressive banks embrace innovation and enact measures to open up their data for enhanced banking services.

-Gemalto's identity and access management (IAM) solutions allow organizations to meet the evolving needs around cloud applications and mobile devices by enabling secure access to online resources and protecting the digital interactions of employees, partners, and customers with market-leading strong authentication and digital signing products.
+Our identity and access management (IAM) solutions allow organisations to meet the evolving needs around cloud applications and mobile devices by enabling secure access to online resources and protecting the digital interactions of employees, partners, and customers with market-leading strong authentication and digital signing products.

-Account Servicing Payment Service Provider, the traditional type of Payment Institution, as banks, with which a PSU
+Account Servicing Payment Service Providers, the traditional type of Payment Institution, such as banks, with which a PSU

 An Account Information Service Provider acts as an aggregator of data relating to a PSU's accounts held across one or many different ASPSPs.
-AISPs must register under PSD2 as a Payment Institution.
+AISPs must register under PSD2 as Payment Institutions.
 AISPs belong to the TPP category of PSPs.

-Payment Service Provider, a general term for providers that offer online services for accepting electronic payments by a variety of methods including credit/debit cards and real-time transfer.
-Traditional PSPs such as banks and financial institutions have now been joined by an increasingly large and diverse set of third-party service providers (TPPs).
+Payment Service Provider is a general term for providers that offer online services for accepting electronic payments by various methods, including credit/debit cards and real-time transfers.
+Traditional PSPs, such as banks and financial institutions, have joined an increasingly large and diverse set of third-party service providers (TPPs).

-A Payment Service User is essentially a customer—either an individual or a corporate entity—that has one or more bank accounts.
+A Payment Service User is essentially a customer—an individual or a corporate entity—with one or more bank accounts.